See index to all the chapters for Putting Out the Planetary Fire

 Dr. James Hanson, the former NASA scientist who sounded the alarm bell in Congress about climate change three decades ago, is among the most prominent climate advocates promoting nuclear power.
 Hansen co-authored a study that estimated 1.8 million as the number of lives saved by using nuclear power rather than fossil fuels since 1971.
 The study also estimated the saving of up to 7 million lives in the next four decades, along with substantial reductions in carbon emissions, were nuclear power to replace fossil fuel usage on a large scale.

 As outlined below, the length of time to build new nuclear power plants is so long that realistically new plants would come online too late to impact on whether or not global warming stays below the 1.5 degrees threshold.
-Building a new nuclear power plants has higher carbon footprint than existing ones, due to carbon emissions that occur during construction (e.g., use of cement) and in the mining and processing of the fuel.
-Plus, the enormous costs associated with building nuclear plants would be more cost-effectively used to reduce emissions through investments in renewable energy, battery storage, etc.
+Building a new nuclear power plant has a higher carbon footprint than existing ones, due to carbon emissions that occur during construction (e.g., use of cement) and in the mining and processing of the fuel.
+In addition, the enormous costs associated with building nuclear plants would be more cost-effectively used to reduce emissions through investments in renewable energy, battery storage, etc.

-Half of independent studies (no funds from fossil fuel sources) on the carbon footprint of nuclear power found it to be insignificant; half found it significant but still on the low side.
+Half of independent studies not funded by the fossil fuel industry on the carbon footprint of nuclear power found it to be insignificant; half found it significant but still on the low side.
 Another analysis found that “half of the most rigorous published analyses have a carbon footprint for nuclear power above the limit recommended by the UK government’s official climate change advisor.”

 The argument to keep existing nuclear plants open is stronger, at least until sufficient renewable energy is brought online to shut them down.
-Since the plants are already built, they are usually described as having zero carbon emissions (though the carbon footprint of storing the waste for tens of thousands of years is seldom factored in, and there are some emissions related to fuel production and transportation).
+Since the plants are already built, they are usually described as having zero carbon emissions (though the carbon footprint of storing the waste for tens of thousands of years is seldom factored in, and there are some emissions related to fuel production, transportation, and decommissioning).

 However, like any other technology, nuclear power plants experience wear and tear during their operations; continuing to run them past their expected 40-year life increases the risk of accidents.
 And they remain awfully expensive to operate.